sherlaimov/facebook_api_review/README.md

 https://developers.facebook.com/docs/facebook-login/best-practices

 ## The Graph API
+The Graph API is named after the idea of a 'social graph' - a representation of the information on Facebook composed of:
+* **nodes** - basically "things" such as a User, a Photo, a Page, a Comment
+* **edges** - the connections between those "things", such as a Page's Photos, or a Photo's Comments
+* **fields** - info about those "things", such as a person's birthday, or the name of a Page

-The primary way for apps to read and write to the Facebook social graph. t's a low-level HTTP-based API that is used to query data, post new stories, upload photos and a variety of other tasks that an app might need to do.
+It's a low-level HTTP-based API that is used to query data, post new stories, upload photos and a variety of other tasks that an app might need to do.

-#### Reading
+### 1. Reading
-All nodes and edges in the Graph API can be read simply with an HTTP GET request to the relevant endpoint.
+All nodes and edges in the Graph API can be read simply with an HTTP `GET` request to the relevant endpoint.
-Most API calls must be signed with an access token.
-You can determine which permissions are needed in this access token by looking at the Graph API reference for the node or edge that you wish to read.
-You can also use the Graph API Explorer to quickly generate tokens in order to play about with the API and discover how it works.
+Most API calls must be signed with an [access token](https://developers.facebook.com/docs/facebook-login/access-tokens/).
+You can determine which [permissions](https://developers.facebook.com/docs/facebook-login/permissions/) are needed in this access token by looking at the Graph API reference for the node or edge that you wish to read.
+You can also use the [Graph API Explorer](https://developers.facebook.com/tools/explorer/) to quickly generate tokens in order to play about with the API and discover how it works.

 The `/me` node is a special endpoint that translates to the `user_id` of the person (or the `page_id` of the Facebook Page) whose access token is currently being used to make the API calls.
 If you had a user access token, you could retrieve all of a user's photos by using:
 ```sh